List of Roxy Music members: 1970–1983

 E.G. Management financed the recording of the tracks for their debut album, Roxy Music, recorded in March–April 1972 and produced by King Crimson lyricist Peter Sinfield.
 During the first half of 1972, bassist Graham Simpson became increasingly withdrawn and uncommunicative, which led to his leaving the band almost immediately after the recording of the debut album.
 He was replaced by temporary bassists: Peter Paul played with the band for a BBC radio session on 23 May 1972, Rik Kenton took over for the rest of 1972, and John Porter played on the second album For Your Pleasure, released in March 1973, and its subsequent tour.

 In July 1973, Brian Eno left Roxy Music amidst increasing differences with Ferry.
 He was replaced by 18-year-old multi-instrumentalist Eddie Jobson, formerly of progressive rockers Curved Air, who played keyboards and electric violin.
 Roxy would also undergo several more changes in bassist over the next few years.
-The band's next three albums–Stranded (1973), Country Life (1974) and Siren (1975)– were recorded with John Gustafson (ex-Merseybeats and Quatermass) on bass, though the only time he played live with Roxy Music was during the first half of the Siren tour in 1975.
+The band's next three albums–Stranded (1973), Country Life (1974) and Siren (1975)– were recorded with John Gustafson (ex-Big Three, Merseybeats and Quatermass) on bass, though the only time he played live with Roxy Music was during the first half of the Siren tour in 1975.
 Other Roxy bassists during this period were Sal Maida on the 1973/74 Stranded tour, John Wetton (ex-Family and King Crimson, future Uriah Heep, U.K., Wishbone Ash and Asia member) on the 1974/75 Country Life tour, and Rick Wills (future Foreigner member) on the second half of the 1975/76 Siren tour.
 The Siren tour also saw the addition of backing singers Doreen Chanter and Jacquie Sullivan, nicknamed "The Sirens".
 Roxy Music disbanded in June 1976.
 Their live album Viva! was released two months later.

 Roxy Music reunited during 1978 to record a new studio album, Manifesto.
 The band was now a core quartet of Ferry, Mackay, Manzanera and Thompson, augmented both in the studio and on stage by various backing musicians.
-Bassists Alan Spenner and Gary Tibbs and keyboardist Paul Carrack (ex-Ace, future Squeeze and Mike and the Mechanics member) are the only external musicians credited on the album, although it later came to light that a number of other musicians also contributed to the sessions.
+Bassists Alan Spenner and Gary Tibbs (future Adam and the Ants member) and keyboardist Paul Carrack (ex-Ace, future Squeeze and Mike and the Mechanics member) are the only external musicians credited on the album, although it later came to light that a number of other musicians also contributed to the sessions.
 On the subsequent Manifesto tour, Tibbs and keyboardist Dave Skinner played alongside Ferry, Mackay, Manzanera and Thompson.